50 Ways Google Can Help You Become A Better Teacher

 by TeachThought Staff

-1. Identify YouTube channels to provide daily writing prompts, activity modeling, and out-of-the-box content area expertise that students find interesting.
+1. Find YouTube channels to provide daily writing prompts, activity modeling, and out-of-the-box content area expertise that students find interesting.

 3. Aggregate videos for blended learning via a YouTube channel.

 4. Use Google Search to identify exemplars of project-based learning, blended learning, or mobile learning.

 5. Use Google Search to source not tools, but reviews of tools–from curricula to apps, and other pedagogical tools.